News & Events

 Rensselaer is the oldest technological school in the English-speaking world.
 Today, among the world’s pre-eminent research universities, as seen in our video Change the World Rensselaer offers students an interactive, interdisciplinary education — and a chance to be among the forces shaping the 21st century.

 Rensselaer continues to be committed to preparing students to successfully pursue STEM (science, technology, engineering and math) careers.
 We believe that this process starts long before a student reaches college.
 The Dean of Students Office hosts several pre-college initiatives for K-12 students at Rensselaer and in the Troy community.
 In addition, DOSO works with organizations around the country whose students are interested in pursuing STEM careers in the science, technology, engineering and math.
-Rensselaer was selected to host a ExxonMobil Bernard Harris Summer Science Camp in the summers of 2008 and 2009 for students entering the 6th, 7th and 8th grades.
+Rensselaer has been selected to host a ExxonMobil Bernard Harris Summer Science Camp every year since the summer of 2008 for students entering the 6th, 7th and 8th grades, and to host GE Girls at Rensselaer since 2012 for girls entering the 9th grade from the Schenectady School District.
 RPI partnered with New York State to host the NYS5STEM summer program for selected middle school students from the "Big 5" school districts in the state; in the summers of 2008 & 2009, Rensselaer hosted (2) one-week long integrated summer science experiences for students from the New York City and Yonkers school districts.

 Throughout the year, in collaboration with the Federal Government, Rensselaer hosts the America Reads, America Counts and Tutor Time programs to benefit grades K-9 in Troy and the surrounding community.
 The New York State Department of Education funds the Science Technology Entry Program, or STEP to benefit under-represented and economically disadvantaged students in grades 7-12 to complete a secondary education, enter college prepared to pursue degree programs leading to entry into scientific, engineering and/or technological professions, and graduate from college.